MathieuNeveu/MathieuNeveu/README.md

 ## 🚀 About Me
 ~ I started coding learning C then some python.
 Currently practicing web development with React & Flask.

-I'm the one and only dev at Komeo ❤️🔒 which is a video production and social media agency !

-We lead our customers to their communication's peak 💫 ~

 ## 🤓 Tech Stack